Guidelines

 Section A2 deals with AC Magnetic Fields, and section A3 deals with Radio Frequency (RF) EMFs.
 (So-called “dirty electricity” is defined by our profession as the electric and magnetic field components in the room from harmonics of the fundamental frequency of electricity on power lines in homes, which in North America is 60 Hz.)

-Our primary goal is get our clients out of the Severe Anomaly and Extreme Anomaly columns on the table, which are the two right-hand columns.
+Our primary goal is to get our clients out of the Severe Anomaly and Extreme Anomaly columns on the table, which are the two right-hand columns.
 We want our clients to sleep in bedrooms that have EMFs in the Slight or No Anomaly levels for all three EMFs.
 That means, below 100 milliVolts (mV) for electric fields when measured with a body voltage meter and below 1.5 Volts per meter (V/m) when measured with a standalone electric field meter, such as the three-axis Gigahertz Solutions NFA1000 meter that we use in our EMF evaluations.

-Note: This is an updated set of guidelines, published in late 2015 by the Institute of Building Biology + Sustainablility, or IBN (Institut fur Baubiologie + Nachhaltigkeit) in Germany.
+Note: This is an updated set of guidelines, published in late 2024 by the Institute of Building Biology + Sustainability, or IBN (Institut fur Baubiologie + Nachhaltigkeit) in Germany.
 The IBN first developed these guidelines years ago and has been updating them every five to ten years.
-They were translated into English by Katharina Gustavs of Vancouver, Canada, a German-Canadian graduate of the German IBN.
+You can access the direct link to an English language version of the IBN’s newest guidelines from their website by clicking here and then scrolling down to “Downloads”, then clicking on “Building Biology Evaluation Guidelines 2024 (PDF)”.
+A direct link to these updated guidelines is found by clicking here.

 In addition, to see more examples of healthy building guidelines, see the Services page of the website for Safe Living Technologies, then scroll down to “EMF/RF Exposure Guidelines”.
 Or, access the page directly by clicking here.